RedisLabs/redislabs-docs/content/rc/_index.md

 ### Infinite and seamless scalability

 Grow your dataset to any size needed (beyond the largest cloud instances) without any downtime or limitation of Redis commands.
-Upgrade or downgrade by simply changing plan settings, without downtime and without needing to move your dataset between cloud instances.
+Upgrade or downgrade by simply changing plan settings, without downtime and without the need to move your dataset between cloud instances.

-With RC Pro, we automatically add or remove instances to your cluster to accommodate your fluctuating dataset size without any interruption to your applications.
+With Redis Cloud, we automatically add or remove instances to your cluster to accommodate your fluctuating dataset size without any interruption to your applications.

 ### Significant Cost Saving of Redis on Flash (RoF)